dangoncs/announcements-system/README.md

 ## Folder Structure

-The workspace is divided in two main folders, one for the Client project and one for the Server project.
-Each project contains:
+The workspace is divided in two folders: the Client project and the Server project.
+Both contain:

 - `src`: the folder that contains the source code.
 - `lib`: the folder that contains dependencies (JAR files).